codecrafters-io/build-your-own-kafka/stage_descriptions/producing-messages-03-ps7.md

 ./your_program.sh /tmp/server.properties
 ```

-It'll then connect to your server on port 9092 and send multiple successive `Produce` (v11) requests to a valid topic and partition with single records as payload.
+It'll then connect to your server on port 9092 and send multiple successive `Produce` (v11) requests to a valid topic and partition with single records as the payload.

 The tester will validate that: